AlvaroTorrent1/Amazon-Sales/README.md

 ## Problem Statement

-This dashboard helps the airlines understand their customers better.
-It helps the airlines know if their customers are satisfied with their services.
-Through different ratings, they get to know their improvement area, & thus they can improve their services by identifying these area.
-It also lets them know the average delay & departure time, thus since by using this dashboard they have identified this problem, they can further work on factors responsible for these unwanted delays.

-Since, number of neutral/dissatisfied customers (almost 57 %) are more than satisfied customers (around 43 %), thus in all they must work on improving their services.

-Also since average delay in arrival & departure both is 15 minutes, thus they must try to reduce it.
+In this project, I conducted a thorough data analysis using an Amazon Prime Video dataset from Kaggle stored in Google Cloud BigQuery.
+The project involved data cleaning, preprocessing, and exploratory data analysis (EDA).
+In the provided link, you'll discover a comprehensive and thorough description detailing all steps and analytics conducted.

 ### Steps followed

-- Step 1 : Load data into Power BI Desktop, dataset is a csv file.
+- Step 1 : Load data into BigQuery, dataset is a xls. file.
-- Step 2 : Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.
-- Step 3 : Also since by default, profile will be opened only for 1000 rows so you need to select "column profiling based on entire dataset".
-- Step 4 : It was observed that in none of the columns errors & empty values were present except column named "Arrival Delay".
+-
+- Step 2 : exploring the dataset to understand its structure, and patterns.
+Then, I cleaned the data meticulously to address missing values, outliers, and inconsistencies, ensuring data integrity
+-
+- Step 3 : Connect to Power BI using BigQuery as a datasource.
+- Step 4 :
 - Step 5 : For calculating average delay time, null values were not taken into account as only less than 1% values are null in this column(i.e column named "Arrival Delay")
 - Step 6 : In the report view, under the view tab, theme was selected.
 - Step 7 : Since the data contains various ratings, thus in order to represent ratings, a new visual was added using the three ellipses in the visualizations pane in report view.